PratyushChaudhary/dappthon/README.md

 ### Configuration

-- Update addresses under Move.toml with your deployed contract address
+- Update addresses under Move.toml with your deployed contract address (refer to .aptos/config.yaml).
-- Update the contract address in src/utils/constants.ts with your deployed contract address
+- Update the NETWORK in frontend/src/utils/constants.ts to your APTOS network (currrently set to testnet).
-- Configure Pinata API keys in your environment variables
+- Configure your environment variables
 - Make sure your Petra wallet is connected to the correct network (testnet/mainnet)
-- Make sure to put your Aptos address and network in frontend/src/utils/constants.ts

 4. Deploy smart contracts
 ```